 The IRD has proposed historical cost, double-entry, accrual-based special purpose financial statements that allow the preparation of a Financial Statements Summary (IR10).
 Such special purpose financial statements would include:

 Hence, even though we only file the relevant tax return and an IR10 with IRD, the full financial statements are still required in case IRD ever want to have a look.

 What is required by the Companies Act 1993?

 See this blog article for more info.

-Take a look at this excellent article by PWC.% You might also find this article useful, as it explains how to read financial statements.
+You might find this article useful, as it explains how to read financial statements.